oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 replaced by core definitions without changing their meaning."
 These shortcuts can reduce
 the level of effort required by a JADN schema author and can make a schema more compact and understandable.
+Each shortcut description in the JADN Specification include a brief example.

-The JADN Specification also defines a "system character" (by default the period, `.`) and in the Name Formats (section&nbsp;3.1.2) reserves the use of that character to automated tooling, saying "Schema authors should not create TypeNames containing the System character, but schema processing tools may do so".
+The JADN Specification also defines a "system character" (by default the period, `.`) and in the Name Formats discussion (section&nbsp;3.1.2) reserves the use of that character to automated tooling, saying "Schema authors should not create TypeNames containing the System character, but schema processing tools may do so".

-Examples of the use of shortcuts and the role of the system character are provided in sections 3.3.1, 3.3.2, and 3.3.2 of the JADN Specification.

 #### 3.1.4.1 "Anonymous" Type Definitions